History of Singapore: 1867–1942: Straits Settlements Crown Colony

 World War I (1914–1918) did not deeply affect Singapore: the conflict did not spread to Southeast Asia.
 The only significant local military event during the war was a 1915 mutiny by the British Muslim Indian sepoys garrisoned in Singapore.
 After hearing rumors of plans to send them to fight the Ottoman Empire, the soldiers revolted, killing their officers and several British civilians before troops arriving from Johor and Burma suppressed the unrest.

 After the war, British trade and influence gradually diminished and the importance of the United States and Japan grew, both located on the Pacific.
 The British government devoted significant resources into building a naval base in Singapore, as a deterrent to the increasingly ambitious Japanese Empire.
 Completed in 1939 at a staggering cost of $500 million, the naval base boasted what was then the largest dry dock in the world, the third-largest floating dock, and enough fuel tanks to support the entire British navy for six months.
 It was defended by heavy 15-inch naval guns and by Royal Air Force squadrons stationed at Tengah Air Base.
 Winston Churchill touted it as the "Gibraltar of the East."
 Unfortunately, it was a base without a fleet.
 The British Home Fleet was stationed in Europe and the plan was for it to sail quickly to Singapore when needed.
 However, after World War II broke out in 1939, the Fleet was fully occupied with defending Britain.

 Lieutenant General Sir William George Shedden Dobbie was appointed governor of Singapore and General Officer Commanding Malaya Command on 8 November 1935, holding the post based in The Istana until shortly before the outbreak of World War II in 1939.
 He was responsible for forming The Dobbie Hypothesis on the fall of Singapore which, had it been heeded, may have prevented the fall of Singapore during the Second World War.
-People in Singapore who held German identify papers, including Jews fleeing the Nazis such as Karl Duldig, Slawa Duldig, and Eva Duldig, were arrested and deported from Singapore.
+People in Singapore who held German identity papers, including Jews fleeing the Nazis such as Karl Duldig, Slawa Duldig, and Eva Duldig, were arrested and deported from Singapore.
 The British colonial government classified them as "citizens of an enemy country".